8th Street and St. Mark's Place: 20th century

 In the early 1900s, Little Germany was shrinking.
 At the same time, Jews, Hungarians, Poles, Ukrainians, and Russians from Eastern Europe started moving in.
+In 1916, members of the Slovenian community and Franciscans established the Slovenian Church of St. Cyril, which still operates.
 At this point, St. Mark's Place was considered a part of the Lower East Side.

 On the western stretch of Eighth Street, an art scene was growing.
 Gertrude Vanderbilt Whitney, Daniel Chester French, and other artists moved in the stables at MacDougal Alley at this time.
 By 1916, a studio complex for artists replaced most of these stables, making the areas around Eighth Street popular for bohemians.
 Whitney, a patron for other American painters, combined four houses on West Eighth Street houses into the Whitney Museum in 1931.

 The 1927 construction of the skyscraper at One Fifth Avenue, as well as the Eighth Street Playhouse movie theater, helped influence development on the Sixth Avenue end of the street, where construction of the IND Eighth Avenue Line had required destruction of many buildings there.
 On an adjoining block, the Women's House of Detention was built in Jefferson Market complex in 1929–1932 and existed through the 1970s.

 In the 1930s, after Prohibition ended, West Eighth Street became an entertainment area.
 Around that time, the New York School movement for abstract expressionist painters was centered around Eighth Street, with many such painters moving to Eighth Street.

 After World War II, property along 8th Street was converted to apartment houses.
 The Rhinelander Estate, one of the major landowners on Eighth Street, erected a building between Washington Square North, Fifth Avenue, West Eighth Street, and the Whitney Museum site.
 Sailor's Snug Harbor, the other major land owner, demolished the blocks from Fifth Avenue to Broadway on the north side of Eighth and Ninth Streets, including the popular Brevoort Hotel.
 It replaced these blocks mainly with low-rise apartment buildings and stores, as well as two high-rises.
 Around this time, West Eighth Street was also becoming the location of neighborhood commerce.